360Pawan/360Pawan/README.md

 - 🌱 I’m currently learning Linux and Docker

-- ❓ Ask me about anything related to MERN stack and related technologies to DevOps
+- ❓ Ask me about anything related to the MERN stack and related technologies to DevOps

-- ⚡ Fun fact: I keep night shift swithed on at all times
+- ⚡ Fun fact: I keep the night shift switched on at all times

 </td><td valign="top" width="50%">